 Dr. Plecker specifically targeted Virginia Indians.
 At the time, individuals who had 1/16 or less Indian blood were permitted to register as White.
 He believed that there were no true Indians living in Virginia and those claiming to be Indian were only using the title to try and pass as White.
-He wrote that mixed-blood families or those suspected of have Negro ancestry must not be allowed to register as White or Indian.
-It was illegal for individuals to classify themselves or their newborn children as "Indian."
-Dr. Plecker sent a list of Indian surnames to County register as White or Indian.
+He wrote that mixed-blood families or those suspected of having Negro ancestry must not be allowed to register as White or Indian.
+It was illegal for individuals to classify themselves or their newborn children as Indian.
+Dr. Plecker sent a list of Indian surnames to County registrars insisting they not allow anyone with these surnames to register as White or Indian.
 He spent decades changing the race designation on birth certificates and other legal documents from Indian to Colored, Negro, or Free Issue (a term used to describe former slaves after the Civil War).
-He threatened hospitals, midwives, and registrars who used the classification Indian and was successful in getting many Virginia Indians jailed for refusing to acquiesce to his beliefs and change their racial classification.
+He threatened hospitals, midwives, and registrars who used the classification of Indian and was successful in getting many Virginia Indians jailed for refusing to acquiesce to his beliefs and change their racial classification.
 Consequently, for 46 years, there was a systematic destruction of thousands of records that traced and recorded the ancestry of Virginia's Indians.